mbalabash/auto-index-file/README.md

 ## Features

-**File formats**: you may pass what you want.
-For example .jsx or .ts.

 **Ignore directories**: you can exclude directories from processing.

 **Named exports**: this tool can handle named exports from your components.